 Page 27:

 'Taking these ratios on our grids indicate that our simulations have temperatures around 104 K with log(nH) ~ 3.0, which is consistent with Figure 3.' - What does this sentence mean?
 I understood your 'simulations' to be the Cloudy runs, but here that is clearly not the case - what simulations are you referring to?
 Please clarify!
+[I THINK THIS WAS A SNARKY COMMENT ABOUT OUR VERBAGE…WHICH I THINK I’VE CORRECTED]

 Page 28:

 'high [Ne V] emission is likely due to AGN activity, however the simple presence of [Ne V] emission should not attributed to non-thermal excitation.' - this is not a sufficiently clear sentence.
 What does 'high' mean here?
 When (and how! see e.g. Thuan & Izotov 2005) should I conlcude it is AGN?

-The discussion of [C II] here suffers from the concerns regarding the modeling I detailed above.

-Page 29:

-The metallicity range chosen (0.2<Z/Zsun<5) is a strange range for the purported goals: high-z galaxies are unlikely to have Z > 0.5 Zsun (lots of references, see e.g. the MOSDEF papers) and in many cases even lower metallicities are found to be needed (e.g. ~0.1 Zsun Stark et al 2015;2016).
-Z much larger than solar are essentially only found in the central regions of low redshift galaxies.
-This really needs better justification - as it stands it is not very useful for high-z, where a range 0.001 < Z/Z_sun < 1 would be more relevant perhaps.

-'we chose to only study the effects of varying metallicity of the cloud.' - I commented on this above, I find this problematic.
-The SED, stellar evolution and the gas-phase metallicity are all linked closely.
+[ADDED A SENTENCE ABOUT WHEN YOU SHOULD QUESTION WHETHER A STARBUST IS THE SOLE EXCITATION SOURCE]

 Page 30:

 Equation 4: What is xi?
+[THIS LED ME THROUGH A WORMHOLE OF LARGE WORD REVISION.
+SEE IF IT’S OK.]

 'This pocket of no emission was neither present in our solar simulations nor in our subsolar simulations.' - So when is it present?
 This sentence makes little sense as written.
 Please clarify.
+[WE ALREADY CLARIFIED THIS IN THE NEXT SENTENCE]

 '(whose ionization potentials is similar to that of [O III] λ5007: 47.9 eV and 54.9 eV respectively)' - Why do you bring up the ionisation potential for O++ to O+++?
 [O III]5007 is a forbidden line so the ionisation to O+++ is not the relevant step - rather it is the ionisation from O+ to O++.
 You should also be able to determine what process dominates for C III 977 emission in this region by looking at the Cloudy output.
 Please fix & improve.
+[OOPS…CORRECTED]

 Page 35: